Lacto-fermented “Kosher” Dill Pickles

-No need to peel the garlic, just add whole heads cut in half cross-sectionally and the garlic infuses into the brine.
-For dill, flowers or seeds heads are all acceptable.
+No need to peel the garlic; just add whole heads cut in half cross-sectionally, and the garlic infuses into the brine.
+For dill, flowers, or seeds heads are all acceptable.

 An unusual ingredient

-You may notice an unusual ingredient in the recipe below: grape, oak or horseradish leaf.
+You may notice an unusual ingredient in the recipe below: grape, oak, or horseradish leaf.
 These leaves are not for eating: They are put in brine because the tannins in them help the pickles stay crunchy, a vital characteristic of every good pickle.
 You can also use some black tea leaves, as they also contain tannins.

 Wash cucumbers.
 Cut in quarters, slice off blossom end and discard.
 Leave 1/4-inch of stem attached.
-Place some dill and spices on bottom of a clean, suitable container.
+Place some dill and spices on the bottom of a clean, suitable container.
 Add another layer of cucumbers, more dill, and spices.
 Dissolve salt in water and pour over cucumbers.
 Continue to fill the quart jar with this same water and salt mixture, pouring it over the cucumbers each time, until the crock is full and the cucumbers can be completely submerged in the brining solution.
 Weight the vegetables down under the liquid by adding suitable cover and weight but allow some space for the gas to escape.
 (I used a plate and a clean, large rock.)

 Probably the most important factor in lactic acid fermentation is the submersion of the vegetables underneath the brine.
 Lacto-fermentation is an anaerobic process, meaning it require a non-oxygen environment.

 - Fermenting pickles cure slowly.
 Check every 2-3 days.
 Skim off the foam/scum and top up with non-chlorinated water as needed.